 A Baltimore, Maryland native, Eric received his B.F.A. in Acting from Emerson College in 2012.
 Since relocating to New York City he has toured and performed original works by Gallim Dance, MADBoots Dance Company, LoudHoundMovement, Bryn Cohn + Artists, Peter Chu, Jonathan Royse Windham, and Eddie Peake.
 He spent his summers at Springboard Danse Montreal, The Playground, and The Michael Chekhov Actors Studio Boston.
 Eric has worked as a production and rehearsal intern for Gallim Dance and served as rehearsal director for Emerge DanceWorks.
 He is thrilled to be the newest member of the Gibney Dance Community!

 Nigel Campbell was born and raised in The Bronx, New York.
-He began his training at Creative Outlet Dance Theater and is a graduate of LaGuardia High School of the Performing Arts (04’), and of The Juilliard School (08’), under the direction of Lawrence Rhodes.
+He began his training at Creative Outlet Dance Theater and is a graduate of LaGuardia Arts High School, and of The Juilliard School, under the direction of Lawrence Rhodes.
 He has also received additional training from The Miami City Ballet School, The School at Jacob’s Pillow, The Alvin Ailey School and Springboard Danse Montreal.
 While at Juilliard, Nigel joined the Metropolitan Opera Ballet as a soloist dancer for their production of Aida.
-Upon graduation, he moved to Saarbruecken, Germany to join the Saarlandisches Staatstheater/ Donlon Dance Company, under the direction of Marguerite Donlon.
+Upon graduation, he moved to Saarbruecken, Germany to join the Saarlandisches Staatstheater, under the direction of Marguerite Donlon.
 In 2010, Nigel moved to Chicago, Illinois to dance for Luna Negra Dance Theater, under the Direction of Gustavo Ramirez Sansano.
 While in his first season at Luna, Nigel was the proud recipient of the prestigious Princess Grace Award 2011.
-In April 2013, Nigel joined the world renowned GöteborgsOperans DansKompani in Gothenburg, Sweden under the direction of Adolphe Binder, He danced there full time as a soloist until June 2015 and is currently a guest artist with the company.
-Nigel is also a contributing columnist for Interview en L’air, curating a monthly column, Beyond The Dream: Making it in New York City, which sheds light on the realities of building a sustainable artistic life in NYC..
-Additionally, In 2016 Nigel, along with his partner Chanel DaSilva, co-founded MOVE(NYC).
+In April 2013, Nigel joined the world renowned GöteborgsOperans DansKompani in Gothenburg, Sweden under the direction of Adolphe Binder.
+He danced there full time as a soloist until June 2015.
+In 2016, Nigel co-founded MOVE(NYC) with his partner Chanel DaSilva.
+MOVE(NYC)‘s mission is to cultivate greater diversity and equity in the dance profession by providing access to high quality dance education tuition free, creating professional performance opportunities for diverse artists, and directly engaging the community.
 Nigel has been the recipient of numerous awards and honors including a National YoungArts Level 1 Award and a NAACP ACT-SO Gold Medal.
 He is a 2004 Presidential Scholar in the Arts and at 17, was featured on the National PBS documentary “American Talent”.
-Nigel is currently the Co-Director of Gibney Dance Company after spending two years as a dancer and Artistic Associate for the company.
+Nigel is currently the Co-Director of Gibney Dance Company, after spending two years as a dancer and Artistic Associate for the company.
 He resides in New York City.

 Katy Chappellie started her formal dance training with Linda Lavender School of Dance and the Twin City Ballet Company in Monroe, Louisiana.
 She has since performed with the Baton Rouge Ballet, LSU’s Dance Ensemble, the Debbie Allen Dance Collective, Tulane University’s Newcomb Dance Company and Promethean Theater Company.
 She has also been a featured performer aboard the Norwegian Gem, in RAW Artists’ Kaleidoscope in New Orleans and in a music video for The Generationals.
 Katy was a 2014 recipient of the Jill Karp Prize for Excellence in Choreography and Performance at Tulane University, and her choreography has been showcased at the American College Dance Festival as well as at various venues in New Orleans and North Louisiana.
 She has also worked as a class assistant for NORD/NOBA’s tuition free after school dance program and as a teacher for Central City Dance Team in New Orleans.
 After graduating from Tulane in 2014 with degrees in Dance and Digital Media Production, she made the move from New Orleans to New York City where she currently works as a freelance performer, choreographer, and teacher.